 The Verdict: New Year, Same Legends

-Look, we know you’re going to break these resolutions.
-By mid-January, you’ll be dehydrated, caffeinated, and probably explaining a "Tier 3 Copay" to a guy who’s definitely not listening.
+Look, we know you're going to break these resolutions.
+By mid-January, you'll be dehydrated, caffeinated, and probably explaining a "Tier 3 Copay" to a guy who's definitely not listening.
+But that's the job.
+It's chaotic, it's thankless, and it's why we started Adverse Reactions.

 So here's to another year of surviving the counter.
 May your coffee stay hot, your tech show up on time, and your patients actually have their new insurance cards ready.